 Return on Investment (ROI)

-In addition to profit margins, scope of strategic financial management gives additional choice criterion based on accounting records or anticipated financial statements to assess profitability as a proportion of capital used on a yearly basis.
-The rate of return is calculated by comparing the outcomes of two alternative techniques of processing revenue in the study, each of which produces a different conclusion.
+Strategic financial management impacts profit margins.
+It provides additional criteria for choosing based on accounting records or expected financial statements.
+These criteria help assess profitability as a proportion of capital used annually.
+The rate of return is calculated by comparing the results of two alternative revenue processing techniques.
+Each technique produces a different conclusion.
 Following subtraction of depreciation charges, the average income generated by the investment is calculated in the first scenario.

 In the second scenario, the initial cost is used as the denominator, rather than the average investment, to calculate the return on investment.
 Using this formula, we can get the basic annual rate of return.
 This is in accordance with the “bigger and better” concept.
 If you choose to use this criteria, you may compare it to either the average investment in the year chosen for research or just to the original cost.